-Harvey Weinstein had to start wearing a tracking device six months ago, but authorities haven’t been able to find him more than 50 times.
-Prosecutors don’t think that’s an accident, and they want to make sure the disgraced movie mogul doesn’t get off scot-free for it.
+There’ve been more than 50 violations on Harvey Weinstein’s monitoring device in recent months, and prosecutors don’t think that’s an accident.
+They want to make sure the disgraced movie mogul doesn’t get off scot-free for it.

 In a Friday hearing, Assistant District Attorney Joan Illuzzi-Orbon asked Criminal Court Judge James Burke to raise Weinstein’s bail to $5 million, or a $50 million security bond secured by a payment of 10%.
 Weinstein’s bail was previously set at $1 million.

-Illuzzi-Orbon alleged that authorities have not been able to track Weinstein on at least 56 separate occasions, Page Six reported.
+He agreed to wear the tracking device starting in May 2018, when he first posted bail.
+And Illuzzi-Orbon alleged that authorities have not been able to immediately track him on at least 56 separate occasions, Page Six reported.

 “Here’s a man who has [run] multimillion-dollar businesses, and has juggled many, many issues at the same time,” Illuzzi-Orbon said, according to the New York Daily News.
 "It defies logic to believe that he cannot navigate taking his device with him when he travels outside his home.”

 “The people’s position is none of the bracelet violations were accidental or in any way forgetful on the part of the defendant,” she added.